Sally Field biography

 Francisco (1996).
 She also did some TV work, most notably in Tom Hanks' acclaimed From

 the Earth to the Moon miniseries (1998), then returned to the big screen for a supporting role in the box office flop Where The Heart Is(2000), then took on a role in the dreadful Say It Isn't So (2001), which was lambasted by critics.
-When Field took on a recurring role in the ABC TV series The court, her return to series television was much heralded, but the show lasted only one season.
+When Sally took on a recurring role in the ABC TV series The Court, her return to series television was much heralded, but the show lasted only one season.
 She once again returned to the big screen with a starring role in the sequel to the hit film Legally Blonde, opposite Reese Witherspoon.

-The twice-divorced Field has two sons, Peter and Eli, from her first marriage and one son, Samuel, from her second.
+Twice divorced, Sally has two sons, Peter and Eli, from her first marriage and one son, Samuel, from her second.

 The Amazing Spider-Man(2012)

 Two Weeks (2006)